-In TLAR-expert, the cycle landing zone button has a new setting called "LZ-AUTO."
-In "LZ-AUTO" mode, TLAR scans (every 5 seconds) runways in its global database and all LZ's you have saved in "My Airstrips" to find the nearest/best glide to runway.
-This runway is then loaded and activated.
 TLAR -expert defaults to "LZ-AUTO" mode on start-up.
 It also starts up with all weather inputs (Wind, Temp, Pressure) set to auto METARs if your iOS device has an internet connection.
 AUTO-LZ mode will also set your elevation source to "TDZE-AUTO" if you are within the terminal area defined by a 10NM ring around the approach end of the loaded LZ and at an altitude at or below 3000 feet above TDZE.
 If you are not in the terminal area, TLAR will set your elevation source to "GSL-AUTO," which uses your iDevice's satellite navigation altitude (i.e. you are in cruise).
-Doing so ensures your climb and cruise data reflect what your aircraft can do at its current altitude when in cruise, and that your takeoff and landing data is most accurate when in the terminal area.
 Finally, in "LZ-AUTO" mode, TLAR handles when to turn on/off the motor based on your position and ground speed.

-Note - In "L2-AUTO" mode, you cannot load a new runway using "airports" or "my airstrips."
+Note - In "LZ-ΛUTO" mode, you cannot load a new runway using "airports" or "my airstrips."
 You also cannot control turning the motor on/off or select the elevation source to compute performance data.
-These controls are disabled and have labels over top of each indicating that you are in "L2-AUTO" mode.
-Toggle the L2 selector button to another mode to re-enable these controls.
+These controls are disabled and have labels over top of each indicating that you are in "LZ-ΛUTO" mode.
+Toggle the LZ selector button to another mode to re-enable these controls.